Get access to exclusive updates, the latest news and the inside scoop 🍨

-Shopify products can be directly imported into your Facebook shop, as Meta owns both Facebook and Instagram, so stores on both networks can be connected.
+Note: Shopify products can be directly imported into your Facebook shop, as Meta owns both Facebook and Instagram, so stores on both networks can be connected.

 Dedicated storefronts and product tags allow merchants to highlight items from their catalogue within grid posts and advertising materials.